rileybathurst/flaxen/README.md

 ### Results

 only has one option, straight redirect as it shouldn't have any reason to fail, it's a required field so shouldn't be able to get through without a query.

+### Events

+Running a custom post type for events that are looped through an array to determine if there are any in the future if an event is coming up the first one is then selected to run in the header.

 ### WP Pages